Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Using Other Ikea Components for Storage

-He also made use of a niche we built specially to accommodate a lack shelf.
-He finished off this little beauty by covering up one of the support posts holding up our house; it’s a great way to eek out a little more space!
-Here it is before.
+Hubs also makes use of a niche built to accommodate an Ikea Lack shelf.
+This little beauty is actually hiding one of the support posts holding up our house; it’s a great way to eek out a little more space!

-The things we found most useful to help with assembly were the clamps you saw above, a battery operated drill (with a light), drill extensions, and plastic sleeve (see Installation Tips below this section).
+The things we find most useful to help with assembly are clamps, a battery operated drill (with a light), drill extensions, and plastic sleeve (see installation Tips below this section).
 Be sure to set the drill at the lowest setting (#1 in our case) so you don’t drive the screws too deep or strip them.

-Another thing to be mindful of, when installing the Ikea lack cabinet in particular, is that you will need a looooong screwdriver extension.
-Because the hanging plate is located right at the top of the shelf, you’ll be installing it close to the ceiling (especially if you’re installing it in the basement where ceiling heights tend to be lower).
+Another thing to be mindful of, when installing the Ikea Lack cabinet in particular, is that you will need a looooong screwdriver extension.
+Because the hanging plate is above the top of the shelf, you’ll be installing it close to the ceiling (especially if you’re installing it in the basement where ceiling heights tend to be lower).

 Access, and being able to actually see where you’re drilling and attaching, will be an issue unless you have drill bit extensions.
-This is where it’s also helpful to have a drill with a guide light on it – or a friend to lend a helping hand by shining a flashlight into the gap between the shelf and ceiling.
+This is where it’s also helpful to have a drill with a guide light on it – or a helper to lend by shining a flashlight into the gap between the shelf and ceiling.

 Installation Tips – Drawers

-Ikea packs their drawer glides in two different coloured plastic sleeves: blue and clear, which is great for figuring out where each one goes!
-The colours differentiate between which side of the drawer the slide to install – blue indicates right and clear is left.
+Ikea packs their drawer glides in two different coloured plastic sleeves: blue and clear.
+The colours differentiate between which side of the drawer to install the glide: blue indicates right and clear is left.
 Ikea makes it SO easy to get it right!

-After dropping a few screws while trying to install the drawer actual glide, we used was a plastic sleeve over the drill bit.
+After dropping a few screws while trying to install the drawer glide, Hubs uses a plastic sleeve over the drill bit.
 It prevents your screws from falling and getting lost as you attach them!
-My husband was raving about it; it’s a real time saver.
+The other thing you can do is magnetize your screwdriver as we explain in how to use a magnetizer.

 Build with What You’re Storing in Mind

-Here is the progress so far.
 The glass front drawers are great for storing all my sewing thread and spools of yarn for my knitting machines.
 I can easily see what I have and keep these items dust free!
-Compare that to clutter of the pegboard I was using in my old studio; I’m so happy with how it turned out!
+Compare that to clutter of the pegboard I was using in my old studio!

 The first solid drawer below the glass ones will store all my sewing patterns.
 I’ll likely design some kind of DIY divider system to keep them neat and tidy.
-Then I’ve got closed storage at the bottom with covered bins on a pullout that can easily accessed when needed.
+Then I’ve got those covered bins on the bottom pullout easily accessible when needed.

 Organizing the Drawers